Hello, baking fanatics—I can’t wait for you to try this new recipe! This 1-Bowl > Mix > Bake Banana Sourdough Seed Loaf is out of this world!

 It’s also very possible that you’ve never made anything with a sourdough starter before.

-Eventually I will post more about this process but for now, I will make a few suggestions.
+Eventually I will post more about this process, but for now, I will make a few suggestions.

 Gluten-Free Sourdough Starter Kit

 You can buy a kit to help you make your first gluten-free starter.
-Some are available online and you might be lucky to find some at your local health food stores.
+Some are available online, and you might be lucky to find some at your local health food stores.
 In Ottawa, Ontario, Canada, I’ve seen the kit at Rainbow Foods on Richmond Road.

 How to make a Gluten-Free Sourdough Starter from Scratch

 If you’re the kind of person that loves to experiment in the kitchen, then perhaps you could try making your own.
-All you need is organic (preferred) gluten-free brown rice flour, a good clean source of water (spring water or filtered water is great) and follow these steps from Whole New Mom, or these instructions from Cultures for Health if you purchase their starter kit.
+All you need is organic (preferred) gluten-free brown rice flour, a good clean source of water (spring water or filtered water is ideal) and follow these steps from Whole New Mom, or these instructions from Cultures for Health if you purchase their starter kit.

 Please note that not all gluten-free sourdough recipes on the web are vegan.
 You can still bake up good loaves without eggs and dairy.
 It’s possible, so don’t worry.